- We advise you to exercise normal safety precautions in Malta.

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can be subject to change.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest High Commission or Consulate of Malta for the most up to date information.

 Malta is party to the Schengen Agreement, along with a number of other European countries, which allows Australians to enter Malta without a visa in some circumstances.
 See our travel bulletin on the Schengen Convention for more information.